jgstern/STORI_singlenode/README.md

 5.

 # TODO
-- make sure STORIstats.pl works with accessions rather than GIs
+- make the end-to-end example more detailed & complete
-- remove hard-coded file paths from continueSTORIfast_t.pl
+- better parameterize the various file paths at the beginning of each of the scripts, so that setup doesn't require updating the beginning of each script